 Section 3.
 All committee chairmen shall submit a written report at the Annual Meeting, and may be required to give reports upon request by the President, at General meetings.

 This organization may be represented at the Biennial State Convention by one (1) delegate and one (1) alternate for each ten (10) members and an additional delegate and alternate for a remainder of six (6) to nine (9) members.
 Delegates and alternates to the convention of the

 Texas Federation of Republican Women shall be elected at the September Meeting.
 The current President and Vice President may be delegates and Their registration fees shall be assumed by the organization if possible.

 Section 2.
 Biennial National Convention Representation

-Roberts Rules of Order, Newly Revised, or the latest edition thereof, shall govern all proceedings except where inconsistent with the By-laws of this organization and those of the Texas Federation of Republican Women and of the National Federation of Republican Women.
+Roberts Rules of Order, Newly Revised, or the latest edition thereof, shall govern all proceedings except where inconsistent with the Bylaws and Special Rules of this organization and those of the Texas Federation of Republican Women and of the National Federation of Republican Women.